ASZM101/aszm101.github.io/planning.md

 - Add short paragraph with general introduction to each page
 - If keeping dropdowns, find way to make cursor pointer on hover
 - Make all btns in each btn group the same size, maybe diff for each group
+- If keeping dropdowns, make summary and marker have background (card-like appearance), but not rest of details
 - Make headings and bolded words diff colors
 - Gradient bkgds, auto detect system preferences
     - Light mode (start here)